Parava (film)

-Parava is a 2017 Indian Malayalam-language drama film directed by Soubin Shahir with a script jointly written by Soubin and Muneer Ali.
+Parava is a 2017 Indian Malayalam-language coming of age drama film directed by Soubin Shahir with a script jointly written by Soubin and Muneer Ali.
 It is Soubin's directorial debut.
-The film stars Dulquer Salmaan in an extended cameo appearance along with Shane Nigam, Amal Shah and Govind V. Pai.
+The film stars Dulquer Salmaan along with Shane Nigam, Amal Shah and Govind V. Pai.
 Principal photography began at Fort Kochi on 1 June 2016.
 The film was released on 21 September 2017.

 Plot

 The story takes place in Mattancherry and revolves around the life of two teenagers namely Haseeb and Irshad a.k.a.
 "Ichappi".
 Both of them are best friends and share a common interest in pigeon taming.
 Ichappi lives with his parents, his sister, and his brother Shain.
 Shain is indifferent and doesn't speak to anyone.
 The boys' love for birds is unconditional.
 They have local competitors, who have stolen their prized champion female pigeon.
 Though it is stated that Ichappi and Haseeb are not aware of this.
 When school reopens Ichappi is sad since he could not pass ninth grade.
 However, his new class teacher consoles him and offers to help him.
 Ichappi happens to meet Surumi, a new student in Haseeb's class, and falls for her.
 He notices that most of the boys are behind her.
 The boys while playing cricket encounters two drug addicts who had an impact on their past.
 Ichappi recollects the story.